YNW Melly: Legal issues

+2015: Aggravated assault

-Demons was arrested on October 19, 2015 on three counts of aggravated assault with a deadly weapon and one count of discharging a firearm in public, after firing shots at three people near Vero Beach High School.
+Demons was arrested on October 19, 2015, on three counts of aggravated assault with a deadly weapon and one count of discharging a firearm in public, after firing shots at three people near Vero Beach High School.
 Demons spent a year in jail before being released on probation.

+2017–2018: Probation violation and possession of marijuana and firearms

 In 2017, Demons was arrested for violating probation and spent several months in jail before being released in March 2018.

 Demons was arrested on June 30, 2018, in Fort Myers, Florida for possession of marijuana, possession of weapon or ammunition by a convicted felon, and drug paraphernalia.

+2019–present: Possession of marijuana and double homicide

 Demons was again arrested on January 3, 2019, in Fort Myers for possession of marijuana.

-On February 12, 2019, Demons was charged with two counts of premeditated first-degree murder in connection with the October 2018 shooting deaths in Fort Lauderdale, Florida of two YNW associates described as his close friends, rappers YNW Sakchaser and YNW Juvy.
-Authorities purport that Demons conspired with fellow YNW rapper Cortlen Henry (YNW Bortlen) to stage the double-murder of Williams (YNW Sakchaser) and Thomas Jr. (YNW Juvy) and make it appear as if they were fatally injured in a drive-by shooting.
-Henry allegedly drove the victims to the hospital where they later succumbed to their wounds.
+On February 13, 2019, Demons was charged with two counts of premeditated murder in connection with the October 2018 shooting deaths in Fort Lauderdale, Florida of two YNW associates described as his close friends, rappers YNW Sakchaser and YNW Juvy.
+Authorities purport that Demons conspired with fellow YNW rapper Cortlen Malik Henry (YNW Bortlen) to stage the double-murder of Anthony D'Andre Williams (YNW Sakchaser) and Christopher Thomas Jr. (YNW Juvy) and make it appear as if they were fatally injured in a drive-by shooting.
 Demons turned himself in on February 13, 2019.
 He announced on his Instagram:

 On February 22, 2019, Complex reported that Demons and Henry were suspects in the fatal 2017 shooting of off-duty Indian River County Sheriff's Department deputy Garry Chambliss in Gifford.

-On November 30, 2021, YNW Melly's trial was set for March 7, 2022.
-The trial was later delayed and set for May 23, 2022.
+On November 30, 2021, Demons' double murder trial was set for March 7, 2022.
+The trial was later delayed and reset for May 23, 2022.
 Delayed again, the trial was pushed back until June 6, 2022.

-After the trial did not proceed, Demon's team decided to submit a speedy trial request on May 26, 2022.
+After the trial did not proceed, Demons' defense team decided to submit a speedy trial request on May 26, 2022.
 The trial would have to commence in the next 175 days.

-On July 6, 2022, it was announced that Demons would no longer face capital punishment if convicted.
-However, on November 9, 2022, the decision was overruled by an appellate judge, once again making YNW Melly eligible for capital punishment if sentenced.
+On July 6, 2022, a decision was announced that Demons would no longer face capital punishment if convicted.
+However, on November 9, 2022, the decision was overruled by an appellate judge, once again making Demons eligible for capital punishment if sentenced.
+Following the eligibility, Demons' team attempted to get this thrown out with an appeal to the Supreme Court of Florida; however, this attempt was unsuccessful.